 These defects are the result of micro-marring.
 Fine scratches on your car paintwork appear as swirls that range from faint to deep.

-Black cars or dark-colored paints get the shorter end of the stick here.
-Faults are more apparent on dark colored vehicles than on ones with lighter and brighter colors.
+Black or dark-colored cars get the shorter end of the stick here.
+Faults are more apparent on dark-colored paints than on lighter and brighter colors.

 Modern automotive paint is a far cry from the simple pigments of the past.
 Modern-day formulations are made to resist everyday menaces like heat, corrosion and scratches.